andygreen-1/HMDA_Data_Race_Ethnicity/index.md

+**Andy Green**
+**12/21/2020**

+*I completed this analysis as part of my final project for course PPOL 563: Data Visualization for Data Science.
+The code, raw data, and Tableau workbooks used to produce the visualizations can be found in the repository at the "View on GitHub" link at the top of this page.*

 ## Introduction

 The Consumer Financial Protection Bureau describes the mortgage market as “the single largest market for consumer financial products and services in the United States.”<sup>[1](#footnote1)</sup>  It is estimated that 37% of all households had at least one mortgage on their property as of 2015, as compared with 26% of households that own their home outright, and 37% that rent.<sup>[2](#footnote2)</sup>  Due to the prevalence of mortgages and the high cost of purchasing a home relative to other consumer spending, mortgages are also responsible for an outsized portion of Americans’ total household debt.
 The Federal Reserve Bank of New York estimates that mortgage debt accounts for about $9.8T of $14.3T in total household debt (69%), significantly eclipsing the next largest categories of student loan debt ($1.54T) and auto loan debt ($1.34T).<sup>[3](#footnote3)</sup>